How do I dispose of my Green Planet products?

 BIODEGRADABLE

-A material that can undergo biological anaerobic or aerobic degradation, such as our aqueous lined cups.
-Decomposable with bacteria and or other living organisms thereby avoiding pollution.
-If a product is 100% biodegradable it can go in any bin.
+A material that can undergo biological anaerobic or aerobic degradation, such as our aqueously lined cups.
+Decomposable with bacteria and or other living organisms, thereby avoiding pollution.
+If a product is 100% biodegradable, it can go in any bin.

 Explore our Latest News